 Socks and underwear for Christmas.
 Not much better than a lump of coal, right?
 Well, the right pair of wool socks will rock your world and change your mind about getting “just socks” for Christmas.
 Being a desert gal for most of my life, flip-flops were the name of the game when it came to footwear.
 However, when you’re out hiking or just wearing most any type of closed-toe footwear, wool socks are far more comfortable and absorbent than cotton.
 A nice bonus is that they don’t absorb odors.
 When we’re out in the wilderness, doing our primitive camping and with no access to laundry facilities, we just hang our socks around the tent or draped over branches and let them air out overnight.
 I own wool products from both Smartwool and the REI brand and can recommend both.

 Speaking of surviving in the great outdoors, one cooking method that requires no fuel other than the sun is solar.
 With a solar oven, the oven’s design and the sun do all the work, leaving you free for other activities.
-I have used and recommend the Solavore Sport Oven and the All American Sun Oven.
-They are both effective for cooking food and sanitizing water — they just have different designs.
-I compare and contrast both in this article.
-With either one, you get an excellent backup to your home’s stove/oven should the power go out and a portable oven for camping or picknicking.
-Both ovens come packaged with other products, so be sure to read the details carefully if you’re considering both.
+I have used and recommend the All American Sun Oven.
+It is considered to be one of the best solar cookers on the market for cooking food and sanitizing water.
+You get an excellent backup to your home’s stove/oven should the power go out and a portable oven for camping or picnicking.

 Lightweight fleece sleeping bag